bertvthul/simplexhr/README.md

 </form>
 ```

 You can use hidden fields to provide extra data.
 The `onchange` means the form is submitted on any change.
-Delete it to only send the form on a custom submit.
+Remove `onchange` to only send the form on a submit.

 In the function in your controller you could do the following;